Netflix Is Creating A Whole New Christmas Movie Universe This Year

 Directed by @msdebbieallen, DOLLY PARTON'S CHRISTMAS ON THE SQUARE will star Christine Baranski and Jenifer Lewis.
 Coming to Netflix 22 November pic.twitter.com/JYLVLdmb6d

-Finally, because we can't we can't get enough of feel-good holiday musicals, Netflix released the first stills from the upcoming musical movie Jingle Jangle: A Christmas Journey, directed and written by playwright and director David E. Talbert.
+Finally, because we can't we can't get enough of feel-good movie musicals, Netflix released the first stills from the upcoming musical Jingle Jangle: A Christmas Journey, directed by playwright and director David E. Talbert.
 The film tells the story of an eccentric inventor, Jeronicus Jangle (Forest Whitaker), and his granddaughter Journey (newcomer Madalen Mills).
 What makes this movie especially exciting is that it promises to have all the fun of a family movie-musical, but with a diverse cast.

 ″For me as a father of a little Black boy and an uncle of a little Black girl, it's important for me to put images of wonder and magic that are universal out in the universe,″ Talbert recently told EW. ″Because if we never see it, then how do we know we can be it?